SHREE167/ComicToPdf/README.md

 Keep Node.js and npm updated for best performance.

-Consider using npm ci for clean installs on fresh clones.
+Could you consider using npm ci for clean installs on fresh clones?

 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to: